Your 30 60 90 day plan for Supervisors

 1. Increased productivity

 When done correctly, employee onboarding may increase productivity by 54 percent.
-Keep in mind that a people-first culture of a firm leads to more contented employees and a better knowledge of their roles.
-In addition to your company-provided onboarding, create a process, so managers plan the first weeks for the new staff.
+Remember that a people-first culture of a firm leads to more contented employees and a better knowledge of their roles.
+In addition to your company-provided onboarding, create a process so managers plan the first weeks for the new staff.

 2. Defined duties